-Monique Baker McCormick, is a County Commissioner proudly representing the 6th District where she was born and raised.
+Monique Baker McCormick, is a County Commissioner proudly serving her 3rd term in the 6th District where she was born and raised.
 First elected to the Wayne County Commission in November of 2018.
 Monique is a mother and a veteran of the U.S. Army.
 She earned a master’s degree in business from Walsh College.

 Commissioner Monique Baker McCormick is currently the Chair of Wayne County Committee on Health, Human, Seniors and Veterans Services and serves on the committees of Economic Development, Ways and Means, Senior Citizens and Veterans Affairs, vice-chair of the Special Committee on Behavioral Health and serves on the Board of Directors for Detroit/Wayne County Port Authority.
 She also serves on several committees of the National Association of Counties.
 Moreover, Commissioner McCormick is a longtime active member of Zeta Phi Beta Sorority, Inc. Monique is a licensed Real Estate Broker/Owner and has over 25 years in the real estate industry.
 Monique, earned her Masters Degree in Business from Walsh College.

 Commissioner Baker McCormick has been a part of change in Wayne County for many years, working tirelessly to make a difference and improve our quality of life for Wayne County residents.
 Fighting the War on Trash, moratorium on foreclosures and small business & non-profit support grants, help her continue her work and support Monique by volunteering or making a donation today.

 Monique knows the value of being connected to the needs of the community.
 That's why she is running to continue her advocacy and war on trash initiative.
 Monique, believes where there is more trash, there is more crime.
 Help us help you.
 Detroit & Redford Township vote to Re-Elect